 In order that these unparalleled benefits might last as long as men should be found on earth, He entrusted to His Church the continuance of His work; and, looking to future times, He commanded her to set in order whatever might have become deranged in human society, and to restore whatever might have fallen into ruin.
 Although the divine renewal we have spoken of chiefly and directly affected men as constituted in the supernatural order of grace, nevertheless some of its precious and salutary fruits were also bestowed abundantly in the order of nature.
 (Leo XIII.
 Encyclical Arcanum divinae sapientiae, On Christian marriage, no. 2-3, February 10, 1880)

 One of the salient features of the modern world is the growing interdependence of men one on the other, a development promoted chiefly by modern technical advances.
 Nevertheless brotherly dialogue among men does not reach its perfection on the level of technical progress, but on the deeper level of interpersonal relationships.
 These demand a mutual respect for the full spiritual dignity of the person.
 Christian revelation contributes greatly to the promotion of this communion between persons, and at the same time leads us to a deeper understanding of the laws of social life which the Creator has written into man’s moral and spiritual nature.
-(Vatican Council II, Pastoral Constitution Gaudium et Spes, no. 23, On the Church in the Modern World, December 7, 1965)
+(Vatican Council II, Pastoral Constitution Gaudium et spes, no. 23, December 7, 1965)

 The Church receives from the Gospel the full revelation of the truth about man.
 When she fulfills her mission of proclaiming the Gospel, she bears witness to man, in the name of Christ, to his dignity and his vocation to the communion of persons.
 She teaches him the demands of justice and peace in conformity with divine wisdom.
 The Church makes a moral judgment about economic and social matters, ‘when the fundamental rights of the person or the salvation of souls requires it’ (Gaudium et Spes, 76).
 In the moral order she bears a mission distinct from that of political authorities: the Church is concerned with the temporal aspects of the common good because they are ordered to the sovereign Good, our ultimate end.
 She strives to inspire right attitudes with respect to earthly goods and in socio-economic relationships.
 (Catechism of the Catholic Church, no. 2419-2420)